This post is also available in: 简体中文 (Chinese (Simplified))

 Certain goods that are manufactured in Singapore or imported into Singapore and are subject to customs and/or excise duties are known as dutiable goods.
 In Singapore, dutiable goods include: intoxicating liquors, tobacco products, motor vehicles and petroleum products.
 Duties are levied on an ad valorem basis or specific rate basis.
 An ad valorem rate is a percentage of the Customs value of the imported goods.
 A specific rate is a specified amount per unit of weight or other quantity such as $300.00 per kg.
 Duties may be temporarily suspended (up to the point of consumption) under the various Customs schemes.

-Note that subject to qualifying conditions duty exemption is granted for wine used at wine exhibitions and conference events approved under the Meetings, Incentives, Conventions & Exhibitions (MICE) Incentive Scheme “BE In Singapore – BEIS” administered by the Singapore Tourism Board.
+Note that subject to qualifying conditions duty exemption is granted for wine used at wine exhibitions and conference events approved under the Meetings, Incentives, Conventions and Exhibitions MICE Incentive Scheme “BE In Singapore – BEIS” administered by the Singapore Tourism Board.
 Additionally, motorized bicycles that are not registered as motorcycles or scooters are exempt from excise duties.

 Goods and Services Tax